 How does the Outlier Air compare to other cheap true wireless earbuds?

 It outperforms other true wireless earbuds under $100, so much so that it’s reigned champion among the competition since its release.
 That’s a general measurement of the earbuds, though; if you want something more specialized, say exclusively to keep you motivated during a workout, then the JLab JBuds Air Sport may be a better pick.
 These are $69, feature an IP66 rating meaning rock climbers can use them without worrying about chalk damaging the internals, and they have safety features like Be Aware mode, which allows ambient noise in.
 You’re sacrificing aptX support with the JLab JBuds Air Sport, but the earbuds support AAC, so iPhone users can still enjoy reliable high-quality streaming.
 If you like the idea of the JLab JBuds Air Sport but want to remain earhook free, the new JLab JBuds Air Icon ‘buds are a comparably priced alternative.

 If you want something that’s more of an AirPods alternative in terms of aesthetics, we’re fans of the Anker Soundcore Liberty Air.
-Again, no aptX support but connection strength is reliable thanks to the Bluetooth 5.0 firmware.
+There’s no aptX support but connection strength is reliable thanks to the Bluetooth 5.0 firmware.
 What’s more, the sound signature features a more modest bass response, making them more versatile across varying music genres.
 Another great, albeit more expensive option, is the Jabra Elite Active 75t or standard Jabra Elite 75t, both have great microphone quality, battery life, and a comfortable fit for all-day wear.